-Now, for my 50 Shades of Red Menu with each course a shade of red!!!!
+My 50 Shades of Red Menu with each course a shade of RED!

 I hope you enjoy all these recipes or add in some of your own.
 Have a great Valentine’s Day and most importantly, no stress in the kitchen!